NehGuk/holidaze-ng/README.md

 The deployed version of this project (https://holidaze-ng.netlify.app/) has Hotjar enabled.

+## Testing

+- The development of this project counted on two sessions of usability tests with five different users.
+Each session lasted 20 minutes and each user was asked to perform all the tasks described in the project's "user stories".
+Around 85% of the tasks were successfully accomplished during the first session.
+In the second session, after having implemented the feedback suggested by the testers, 99% of the tasks were performed successfully.

 ## Design

 The AA-compliant colour palette for this project is inspired by a 1596 painting called _View of Toledo_, by Domḗnikos Theotokópoulos.
 Travelling is the main theme of this painting -- the artist was a traveller himself.
 I found it would be a fitting starting point to develop the colour palette for the Holidaze project: